FCAT Balance Bean Personal Finance App

 Product Designer • 8 Months

-This is a personal finance app designed for Gen Z to build mindful money habits and transition into full financial independence.
-I led UX design and research, collaborating with data scientists to create a system powered by data and behavioral science that motivates long-term financial wellness.
+This is a personal finance app designed for Gen Z, powered by data and behavioral science, to build mindful money habits and transition into full financial independence.
+I led end-to-end UX design and research, from needfinding and feature conceptualization to high-fidelity prototyping.
+I partnered with data scientists to translate a synthetic data model into meaningful, user-centered experiences for Gen Z.

 Gen Zs Transitioning to Independence Need Support With Spending Habits